ramushetty/Ubuntu-Python-Cheetsheet/README.md

 # Ubuntu-Python-Cheetsheet
-This repo contains helpful commands that are useful in Python and Ubuntu
+This repo contains helpful commands,Documents  that are useful in Python and Ubuntu